(versão em português aqui)

 9) Dragged Across Concrete (S. Craig Zahler)

 Do you know how Manoel de Oliveira shot every comma in his Dommed Love adaptation?
 Zahler sorta does the same to some imaginary pulp novel whose every detail of long car peeping sections to some moments of violence one kind wishes he wouldn’t imagine for a long 160 minutes.
 Like his other movies it is a trip to hell who turns an individualistic desire to provide/protect into a long and violent damnation vigil.
-Zahler is great tall teller ad let’s be honest cinema has very few of those left.
+Zahler is great tall teller and let’s be honest cinema has very few of those left.

 8) Uncut Gems (Benny Safdie, Josh Safdie)

 Adam Sandler taking the Sisyphus myth of modern capital as a degenerate gambler who is very sure he is winning when he is only advancing his death wish.
 A combination of pulp sensibility, accelerated narrative drive and a whole series of authentic detail and recurring use of non-pros in the supporting cast has a disorienting effect.
-As some have noticed it is na anxiety attacked expanded through 125 minutes.
+As some have noticed it is an anxiety attack expanded through 125 minutes.

 7) Synonyms/Synonymes (Nadav Lapid)